Chamomile tea in dogs (effect, use, when to give?)

 Causes of an upset stomach can be incorrect feed or even an infection.
 At general immunodeficiency the chamomile has a strengthening effect.

-Sometimes our four-legged friends but also Overly nervous or frightened.
+But sometimes our dogs are Overly nervous or frightened.
 The tea acts in this regard calming and balancing.

 The preparation of chamomile tea is simple.
 Brew a tea bag chamomile with 250 milliliters of boiling water.
 Then let it steep for about 15 minutes, covered.
 Covered, for example with a saucer, the tea develops its full effect.
 If the tea has become too strong, you can dilute it with water.